-- Start testing on a small scale (e.g. one practice, internal colonoscopy results only, FIT testing only) and use that learning to gradually scale up the conditions and the scope of the test.
-Progress to implementation when you have a high degree of belief in the changes, the cost of failure is low (not just money but safety, momentum, etc.), and everyone is ready to make the change.
+- Start testing on a small scale (e.g. one practice, one type of test/follow up) and use that learning to gradually scale up the conditions and the scope of the test.
+Progress to implementation when you have a high degree of belief in the proposed changes, the cost of failure is low (not just money, but safety, loss of momentum, etc.), and everyone is ready to make the change.
 By starting small and testing quickly, an idea can be rapidly tested and then expanded upon. - > Plan multiple tests that can occur simultaneously in rapid fashion to accelerate learning.